jsoref/ceph/doc/mgr/dashboard.rst

    found by searching for keywords, such as *500 Internal Server Error*, followed by ``traceback``.
 The end of a traceback contains more details about what exact error occurred.
 #.
-Check your web browser's Javascript Console for any errors.
+Check your web browser's JavaScript Console for any errors.

 Ceph Dashboard Logs